netmet1/constellation-node-automation/README.md

 nodeuser@constellation-node:/# crontab -e
 ```

-You can run crontab scripts as follows:
+You can run crontab code as follows:

 > **note**: You are using `alert` and `report` verses `auto`.